 Special, group and private tours can be scheduled by calling 215-918-1754 and leaving a message.
 We will return your call to discuss details, cost and the schedule.
 Educational visits are available to schools, youth groups and Scouts.

 A self-guided tour of our well-marked Nature Trail around the entire twelve acres of the Moland Park and gardens are open to the public during daylight hours all year round.
 Entrance and parking are on Route 263.
-This tour is further enhanced with a program guide in a box at the starting point, near the Native Garden, and QR coding will be added soon.
+This tour is further enhanced with a program guide in a box at the starting point, near the Native Garden, and QR coding.

 UPCOMING EVENTS – MARK YOUR CALENDAR